 Type:Rider is easily one of the most original platformers I’ve played in a very long time.
-Didot, Gothic, Helvetica, Times and more… the game takes you on a journey of fonts and typefaces, from the early days of cave wall scribblings, to the modern era.
+Didot, Gothic, Helvetica, Times and more… the game takes you on a journey of fonts and typefaces, from the early days of cave wall scribblings to the modern era.
 Time for an adventure full of education, physics puzzles and… hazards.

 The entirety of this journey is experienced as a colon; which might as well be a motorcycle, if not for the whole font thing.
 Controlling your character (get it?) is easy enough: choose your preferred control scheme, and get ready to roll left, right and jump to reach the exit, after which it’s onto the next level.
-Actually getting there is a more complex matter though, as minecart rides, momentum-based platforming, electric wires, saw blades and other troublesome obstacles will have to be dealt with.
+Actually getting there is a more complex matter though, as minecart rides, momentum-based platforming, electric wires, saw blades, and other troublesome obstacles will have to be dealt with.
 Fontastic.

 No amount of flexibility is going to save you from being crushed or electrocuted though, and it goes without saying that both are rather unpleasant events, but they are easily avoided.
-Just take your time instead of racing blindly forward, and you should have plenty time to hit the brakes.
-See, momentum is important in Type:Rider, as you’ll notice the first time you descend a steep hill or splash around in water.
+Just take your time instead of racing blindly forward, and you should have plenty of time to hit the brakes.
+See, momentum is important in Type:Rider, as you’ll notice the first time you descend a steep hill or splash around in the water.
 In other words, you won’t be able to make the jump from I to K without first picking up some speed, and missed jumps will often send you back to the last checkpoint.

 It’s not often that I play through an entire game in one sitting, but that did happen here.
-Oh and you’ll want to stick around after the credits.
+Oh, and you’ll want to stick around after the credits.
 Trust me.
-But… anyway, the only bad thing about type:Rider, really, is that the controls can be imprecise at times, and that as mentioned earlier, certain sections… well, let’s just say some trial and error is involved.
-Aside from that, it’s a stylish, original, educational and fun journey through the history of typography, and one that should not be missed.
+But… anyway, the only bad thing about type:Rider, really, is that the controls can be imprecise at times and that as mentioned earlier, certain sections… well, let’s just say some trial and error is involved.
+Aside from that, it’s a stylish, original, educational and fun journey through the history of typography and one that should not be missed.
 Who knows, you might even learn a thing or two!